eric-john-miller/TI-99-4A/README.md

 Various TI 99/4A programs in BASIC.

 Many of these are from COMPUTE!'s First Book of TI Games.
 If you are interested in vintage computer programming and hardware, visit my YouTube channel https://www.youtube.com/c/EricsEdgeVideos.
-I will be exploring this code in futire livestreams.
+I will be exploring this code in future livestreams.

 I can also be found online at:
 https://www.patreon.com/EricsEdge